vmware-samples/euc-samples/Intelligence-Samples/Custom-Connectors/README.md

 ## Custom-Connectors
 This section of the **EUC-samples** repository contains Custom Connectors samples used by the Automation on  Workspace ONE Intelligence.

-The samples are postman collections that can a list of API requests, that when imported into Workspace ONE Intelligence became an automation action.
+The samples are postman collections that contain a list of API requests, that when imported into Workspace ONE Intelligence became an automation action.

 Some examples of items to submit for consideration and use by the community:
-* TBD
+* Atlassian JIRA - create JIRA bugs, tasks and service desk request
+* Microsoft Teams - create simple messages and cards
+* PagerDuty - create incidents
+* Service Now - create problems and tickets
+* Slack - create basic message and advanced formatted message
+* Splunk - add data input
+* Zendesk - create tickets

 ## Submitting samples